Duty Free and Tax Free

 - up to £390 worth of all other goods including gifts, perfume and souvenirs (£270 if arriving by private plane or private boat)

-Please note: From Dec 1 2008 you can 'mix and match' products in the alcohol category, and the tobacco category, provided you do not exceed your total allowance.
+Please note: You can 'mix and match' products in the alcohol category, and the tobacco category, provided you do not exceed your total allowance.
 For example you could bring in 100 cigarettes and 25 cigars, which is 50 per cent of your cigarette allowance and 50 per cent of your cigar allowance.